How To Fall Asleep Fast: 60 Sleep Hacks To Help You Fall Asleep Faster

 Another great supplement you can take before bed is CBD.
 Anxiety will keep you up all night and make falling asleep a nightmare, but CBD helps relieve anxiety which in turn helps you fall asleep faster.

 It’s best to do things during the day to boost melatonin production naturally, but if you can’t, a melatonin supplement will really help.
 Melatonin is a hormone produced by the brain in response to darkness that helps you sleep (which is why light from your devices stops it from being produced).
 It’s also a very strong antioxidant.
 So taking it as a supplement can really help boost your ability to fall asleep faster.
+A popular way of taking melatonin is using a melatonin vape pen which gives it to your lungs and brain much quicker than regular supplements.

 Yes, this isn’t just a sleeping myth passed down from Grandma’s generation, there’s real science behind it.
 Milk is loaded with the amino acid tryptophan, which helps induce sleep by creating the sleep hormone serotonin, which is a precursor to melatonin, which helps you fall asleep faster.
 So if you’re having a hard time sleeping, try warming up some milk before bed.